Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Introduction

 In parallel to the endeavours made in few-shot object detection, recent work proposes to perform category-agnostic viewpoint estimation that can be directly applied to novel object categories without retraining~\cite{starmap2018,Xiao2019PoseFromShape}.
 However, these methods either require the testing categories to be similar to the training ones~\cite{starmap2018}, or assume the exact CAD model to be provided for each object during inference~\cite{Xiao2019PoseFromShape}.
 Differently, the meta-learning-based method MetaView~\cite{Tseng2019FewShotVE} introduces the category-level few-shot viewpoint estimation problem and addresses it by learning to estimate category-specific keypoints, requiring extra annotations.

-In any case, precisely annotating the 3D pose of objects in images is far more tedious than annotating their 2D bounding boxes, which makes few-shot viewpoint estimation a non-trivial yet largely under-explored problem.
+While MetaView~\cite{Tseng2019FewShotVE} has achieved significantly improved performance on novel categories for few-shot viewpoint estimation, there are two main disadvantages: 1)~specific keypoints have to be designed for different object categories, which requires some expertise and can be difficult to annotate and estimate for tiny and occluded objects; 2)~the number of class-specific keypoint estimation branches increases linearly with the number of object classes.